13 Tips for running the most effective team meetings

 4. Invite key participants

-To avoid this mess, evaluate the ideal number of attendees based on meeting context, purpose, objectives, relevance, and valuable contributions they can make.
-Some examples of where you should adjust your approach include:
+Instead of inviting everyone, evaluate the ideal number of attendees based on meeting context, purpose, objectives, relevance, and valuable contributions they can make.

 5. Make a connection with everyone in the room